 The use of a cursor is very questionable to begin with, but I assume this was created long before SQL Server supported

-But very often developers with the “SQL Server mindset” aren’t aware that Postgres offers arrays and a handy aggregation function to collect values into an array and they try to migrate the above function using a cursor and string concatenation as well.
+But very often developers with the “SQL Server mindset” aren’t aware that Postgres offers arrays and a handy aggregation function to collect values into an array.
+So they try to migrate the above function using a cursor and string concatenation as well.

 However, using the “Postgres mindset”, the correct migrated function would be: